-Cargo thefts have seen a steady decline since 2013, as more and more trucking companies are consciously addressing the issue by using smarter tactics and a strengthened law enforcement in states with large cargo hubs, such as California.
+Cargo thefts have seen a steady decline since 2013.
+More and more trucking companies are consciously addressing the issue by using smarter tactics.
+Also a strengthened law enforcement in states with large cargo hubs, such as California.
 Another reason for the decline is technology.
-GPS tracking systems in containers and door sensors on containers that send alerts is deterring cargo theft and provide better monitoring of the driver and the truck.
+GPS tracking systems in containers and door sensors on containers that send alerts are deterring cargo theft and provide better monitoring of the driver and the truck.
 Thefts fell 36% in the fourth quarter of 2017.
 In spite of the downward trend, an estimated $145 million in cargo was still stolen by trucking thieves.

 All trucking companies are equally exposed to the risk of cargo theft, so do keep the following tips in mind to help improve the security of your freight:

 - Make sure that the lots you frequent are secure.
 “Red Zones” are implemented and access from third persons is always being previously authorized.

 - Don’t disclose any details regarding your routes or what has been loaded on to the trailers, unless absolutely necessary.

 - Go the extra mile and make use of the available technology such as tamper detection alarms, electronic security locks and GPS tracking systems.

 - And last but not least, always report any suspicious activity while on the road, and inform your drivers about security protocol updates.

 SourcesCargo Thefts Drop as Police, Fleets Fight Back (February 2018).
 Retrieved from http://www.ttnews.com/articles/cargo-thefts-drop-police-fleets-fight-back /Security Bulletins (2018).
 Took from http://www.freightwatchintl.com/Report: Cargo theft dropped by 15% in 2017 (February 2018).
 Retrieved from http://www.trucker.com/business/report-cargo-theft-dropped-15-2017 /Image source https://www.cargonet.com/